Building multi-platform documentation with DocC

 Step 5: Preview documentation website

-While we can probably use $(xcrun --find docc)
+While we can use $(xcrun --find docc)

 desc "Build static web documentation (macOS only)"